virkud/bios611-project1/README.md

 Then connect to the mahcine on port 8787.

+In aliases.sh, there are several aliases to work with the docker file and to set up the git repository.

+Using aliases.sh requires that you have a local secret.sh file with a line in it that defines your passwords.

+It should look like this:

+  > #!/bin/bash
+  > export SECRET_PWD=<somepasswordyoucreate>

+Use the below instructions to use the Makefile to make the targets in this repository, primarily the report (report.tex).

+If you do not have access to the dataset, but you want to examine the code using a simulated dataset, you can build a report "simreport.tex" using the Makefile.
+Simdata.R creates simulated datasets in the derived_folder.
+You have to build the latex document using make in bash, not inside the Rstudio terminal.

 Makefile
 --------
 The Makefile included in this repository will help build major components